 Having a break from bicycling upwards.. the view is awesome..down there is Oppstrynsvatnet, but this time I will take you away from the lake for a day and into glacial valleys

-It was a wonderful morning with the very best weather to wish.. after biking a while on the main road 15 to the end of the lake, I took off upwards and into Erdalen.. it was and absolute thrill bicycling along this side road while the mist was still covering the mountain peaks..
+It was a wonderful morning with the very best weather to wish for.. after biking a while on the main road 15 to the end of the lake, I took off upwards and into Erdalen.. it was an absolute thrill bicycling along this mountain road while the mist was still covering the mountain peaks..

 Now and then I could hear or see the rumble and roar when spring avalanches came sliding downwards along the mountain side..

-Finally I reached the parking lot Loppeset where the trail starts, and parked my bicycle lashed to a tree.
-The first part of the trail into Erdalsetra/Storesætra is nice and easy. slightly covered with a little bit snow here and there in the spring.
+Finally I reached the parking area Loppeset where also the trail starts, and left my bicycle lashed to a tree.
+The first part of the trail into Erdalsetra/Storesætra is nice and easy. still slightly covered with a little bit soft snow here and there in the spring.

 Arriving at Erdalsetra a cute dog came running to welcome me.
-I started to talk to a woman cthat was leaning and preparing her old mountain hut, and she invited me in to see the old hut inside.
-Oh so very cosy and charming, and now and then mountain teams sleep over in the cabins before they start crossing the Jostedalsbreen glacier.
+I started to talk to a woman who was cleaning and preparing her old mountain hut for the summer, and she invited me in to see the old hut inside.
+Oh so very cosy and charming.
+Nnd now and then mountain teams sleep over in the cabins before they start crossing the Jostedalsbreen glacier.

 After saying goodbye I continued on the last part to Vetledalssetra, with a bit more snow along the trail, but fully possible to handle.
 I had the DNT-key* to access the cabin (in case it was locket), and packet up my stuff indoor and took an extra afternoon hike uphill and could not resist a quick wash in the crystal clear glacial river.
 You can also continue to the right of Strynekåpa for a shorter hike up to the emergency hut Infimus to get a closer view of the glacier.

-Strynekåpa is for sure a guiding monument through this hike, and the peak are looming about 1530 m.a.s.l. over the valleys.. trails both to the right and left side of it leads up to enter the glacier.. where you will need a guide if you are not experienced!
+Strynekåpa is for sure a guiding monument through this hike, and the peak are looming about 1530 m.a.s.l. over the valleys.. trails both to the right and left side of it leads up to enter the glacier itself.. where you will need a guide if you are not experienced!

-I can tell you right away that absolutely nothing extraordinary or too exiting stuff happened on this hike, I was just enjoying the peaceful solitude with no internet connections..(yeas I tried alright), and taking care of the need to reload after being super-social… give my head a rest and fill up with energy.
+I can tell you right away that nothing extraordinary or too exiting stuff happened on this hike, I was just enjoying the peaceful solitude with no internet connections..(yeas I tried alright), and taking care of the need to reload after being super-social… give my head a rest and fill up with energy.